Kendo: National and international organizations

 Many national and regional organizations manage and promote kendo activities outside Japan.
 The major organizing body is the International Kendo Federation (FIK).
 The FIK is a non-governmental international federation of national and regional kendo organisations.
 An aim of the FIK is to provide a link between Japan and the international kendo community and to promote and popularize kendo, iaido and jodo.
 The FIK was established in 1970 with 17 national federations.
 The number of affiliated and recognized organizations has increased over the years to 57 (as of May 2015).
-The FIK is recognized by SportAccord as a 'Full Member'. and by the World Anti-Doping Agency.
+The FIK is recognized by SportAccord as a 'Full Member', and is also recognized by the World Anti-Doping Agency.

 Other organizations that promote the study of Japanese martial arts, including kendo, are the Dai Nippon Butoku Kai (DNBK) and the International Martial Arts Federation (IMAF).
 The current DNBK has no connection to the pre-war organization, although it shares the same goals.
 The International Martial Arts Federation (IMAF) was established in Kyoto in 1952 and is dedicated to the promotion and development of the martial arts worldwide, including kendo.